Installation instructions for Debian

 If you need additional help in setting up and configuring Graphite on your NAV server, please refer to the how-to guide “Installing Graphite for use with NAV on Debian”.

 If you have problems with the package itself, please report them at https://github.com/uninett/nav-debian/issues.
 If you want to report bugs in NAV, you can do so at https://github.com/uninett/nav/issues.

-The appliances are usually built on 64-bit stable versions of Debian GNU/Linux, with NAV installed from the packages available at our APT repository (see the Debian section above).
+The appliance is regularly built through automated GitHub workflows, usually based on a 64-bit stable version of Debian GNU/Linux, with NAV installed from the packages available at our APT repository (see the Debian section above).
 This also means that NAV is easily upgradeable using Debian’s

 /etc/network/interfaces) and restart the networking service using